Panzerschrek/U-00DC-Sprache/README.md

 A modern C++ compiler (clang, GCC, MSVC) is required for building the project.
 CMake and Ninja are also necessary.

-#### Option 0 - build with LLVM sources.
+#### Option 0 - build with LLVM sources
 * Download LLVM sources [here](https://github.com/llvm/llvm-project/releases/) (version 17.0.6 is used in this project).
-* Run cmake for *source/CMakeLists.txt* and generate project for your favorite IDE or build system.
+* Run cmake for *source/CMakeLists.txt* file to generate a project for your favorite IDE or build system.
 You must set *LLVM_SRC_DIR* in cmake arguments.
 * In order to speed-up the build you may disable building of unnecessary targets via *LLVM_TARGETS_TO_BUILD* cmake variable.
 For example set it to *X86* only.
-* It is recommended to disable LLVM tests and benchmarks.
+* It's recommended to disable LLVM tests and benchmarks.
 See LLVM documentation for more information.
-* Perform the build
+* Perform the build.

-#### Option 1 - build with LLVM binary libraries.
+#### Option 1 - build with LLVM binary libraries
-* Install proper version of LLVM libraries via your system packet manager or download it manually [here](https://github.com/llvm/llvm-project/releases/).
+* Install proper version of LLVM libraries via your system package manager or download it manually [here](https://github.com/llvm/llvm-project/releases/).
-* Run cmake for *source/CMakeLists.txt* with *LLVM_LIB_DIR* specified.
+* Run cmake for *source/CMakeLists.txt* file with *LLVM_LIB_DIR* cmake variable specified.
 * Perform the build.

 Some components are optional and may be disabled via cmake options (see *source/CMakeLists.txt*).